-I think the biggest issue “outside IR35” contractors are now facing, is how best to language, package and sell their existing ‘time and material’ skills; rather than continuing to ‘work for the man’ and solely rely on something like QDos IR35 insurance (as excellent as it is) to protect them from the HMRC.
+I think the biggest issue “outside IR35” contractors are now facing, is how best to language, package and sell their existing ‘time and material’ skills; rather than continuing to ‘work for the man’ and solely rely on something like IR35 insurance to protect them from the HMRC.

 When I first started contracting in the UK, I was recommended to create my own business cards and website as “proof” that I was self-employed (nb. as if that would really stop the HMRC looking through into the actual situation).
 I’ve also worked alongside contractors who have literally spent 10 years on a single client site.
 Their accountant’s advice – put money aside in case of penalties.

 Switching mindsets into something more akin to ‘product and service thinking’ should be a really simple thing to do, but I found it really really hard to do.
 Unfortunately the day rate contracting and the contractors around me who never took a single day off in a billable year had pretty much institutionalised my thinking (one individual actually went on an around the world cruise as a honeymoon so that he could use the WiFi and bill from the ship…)

 It can be difficult to know what you uniquely have to offer, who is looking for it and who is also willing to pay the right price, along with ensuring that you both have enough compatibility over working styles and values such things work out.
 I tried all sorts of help over the years when setting up my consultancy, from branding agents to career counsellors, career coaching, peers in the consultancy industry, following the 4 hour work week by Timothy Ferriss etc. Man it was hard work and fraught with doubt.